Ham Lin̄i

 Ham Lin̄i Vanuaroroa (8 December 1951 – 10 November 2025) was a ni-Vanuatu politician.
 He was a MP from Pentecost Island in Penama Province.
 He was Prime Minister of Vanuatu from 11 December 2004 until 22 September 2008.
 He was the Deputy Prime Minister, having assumed the post on 16 May 2014.

 Lin̄i was the brother of Walter Lin̄i, one of the founders of the modern Republic of Vanuatu.
-Ham Lin̄i was the current leader of the National United Party (VNUP).
+Ham Lin̄i was the leader of the National United Party (VNUP).

 Prime Minister of Vanuatu

 The VNUP became the largest party in parliament in the July 2004 parliamentary elections, with 10 of 52 seats.
 Ham Lin̄i became a candidate for prime minister, but was defeated by Serge Vohor, though Lin̄i also had the support of the largest faction of the Vanua'aku Pati, led by outgoing Prime Minister Edward Natapei.
 He continued to dispute the results and lead the opposition to the Vohor government until 20 August 2004, when Vohor and Lin̄i formed a National Unity Government, in which Vohor remained prime minister and Lin̄i became deputy prime minister and minister of internal affairs.

 In December 2004, Vohor was ousted after only a few months in office in a no confidence vote for unilaterally establishing relations with Taiwan (Republic of China), and Lin̄i was elected Prime Minister by the Parliament.
 One of Lin̄i's first actions after taking office was the re-establishment of full diplomatic relations with the People's Republic of China.

 On 21 March 2006, Lin̄i survived a no confidence vote in Parliament by a vote of 30 to 20.
 The opposition, led by former prime minister Serge Vohor, had accused the Lin̄i government of weaknesses from a controversial proposal to monopolize kava exports.
 The Opposition had believed that some parliament members who had supported the government would defect, but few did.

 Lin̄i and Vanuatu's council of ministers declared a state of emergency for the capital city of Port Vila in March 2007 following tribal clashes between people from the islands of Tanna and Ambrym.
 The clashes, which took place in Blacksands squatter settlement area on the outskirts of Port Vila, killed two people.
 The fighting broke out when people from Tanna alleged that an Ambrym man used black magic to harm a Tannese person.